augustocristian/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Cristian Augusto is a Assistant Professor at the Department of Computer Science of the University of Oviedo, Asturias, Spain.
+Cristian Augusto is an Assistant Professor at the Department of Computer Science of the University of Oviedo, Asturias, Spain.
 Augusto has been teaching courses in software engineering at various levels and he is being part of the GIIS Research group.
 His research focuses on optimizing resource utilization in End-to-End testing, with an emphasis on an optimal and cost-effective execution through the test orchestration.

 {style="text-align: justify;"}